 Guided tours of Cuba that also go to Camagüey

-If you love traveling but don’t have the time or energy to plan, I can put together an itinerary for you so that will enable you to visit Cuba independently.
-You can get in touch with me via email through my contact page.
+If you love traveling but don’t have the time or energy to plan, send me an email and for a reasonable fee I will arrange your itinerary in Cuba.
 Alternatively, why don’t you join a G Adventures guided tour?
 They are great value for money.
 These are the ones I recommend that also go to Camagüey:

 - Cuba, salsa and snorkeling – this 16 days tour is perfect for a younger crowd.
 It goes to the most famous tourist destinations in the country, including Camagüey.